 - Processed lawfully, fairly and in a transparent manner the School will explain to individuals why the School needs their data and why it is processing it for example on consent forms (where consent is used as the basis for processing), and in its Privacy Notices.
 The School reviews its documentation and the basis for processing data on a regular basis - Collected for specified, explicit and legitimate purposes the School explains these reasons to the individuals concerned when it first collects their data.
 If the School wishes to use personal data for reasons other than those given when the data was first obtained, it will inform the individuals concerned before doing so, and will seek consent where necessary and appropriate unless the new purpose is compatible with that in respect of which consent was given, or there is another lawful basis for sharing the information.
-The School will document the basis for processing.
+The School will document the basis for processing. - Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed - the School must only process the minimum amount of personal data that is necessary in order to undertake its work. - Accurate and, where necessary, kept up to date the School will check the details of those on its databases at appropriate intervals and maintain the databases.
+It will consider and respond to requests for inaccurate data to be rectified in accordance with the Data Protection Act 2018.

-- Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed - the School must only process the minimum amount of personal data that is necessary in order to undertake its work. - Accurate and, where necessary, kept up to date the School will check the details of those on its databases at appropriate intervals and maintain the databases.
-It will consider and respond to requests for inaccurate data to be rectified in accordance with the Data Protection Act 2018. - Kept for no longer than is necessary for the purposes for which it is processed We review what data we hold at appropriate intervals for example upon the annual review of the Record of Processing Activities (or sooner if needed).
+- Kept for no longer than is necessary for the purposes for which it is processed - The school reviews what data we hold at appropriate intervals - for example upon the annual review of the Record of Processing Activities (or sooner if needed).
 When the School no longer needs the personal data it holds, it will ensure that it is deleted or anonymised in accordance with the retention schedule.
-We only keep personal data, include special category data in an identifiable form for as long as is necessary for the purposes for which it was collected, or where there is a legal obligation to do so; - We have a data retention policy which governs how long all data including special category data shall be retained for.
-This policy is complied with and reviewed regularly; - Once the data is no longer needed, we delete it, securely destroy it in line with our data retention policy, or render it permanently anonymous. - Processed in a way that ensures it is appropriately secure the School implements appropriate technical measures to ensure the security of data and systems for staff and all users.
-Please refer to the Information Security Policy and Online Safety Policy. - Accountability The School complies with its obligations under data protection laws including the GDPR and can demonstrate this via the measures set out in this policy including: - Completing Data Protection Impact Assessments (DPIAs) where the School's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies.
-This largely involves special category personal data and CCTV.
-However, the School will liaise with the DPO who will advise on this process.
-Any activity involving the processing of personal data must be registered on the Register of Processing Activity and reviewed, at the very least, annually; - Integrating data protection into internal documents including this policy, any related policies and Privacy Notices;
+The school only keeps personal data, include special category data in an identifiable form for as long as is necessary for the purposes for which it was collected, or where there is a legal obligation to do so; - The school has a Records Management policy which governs how long all data including special category data shall be retained for.
+This policy is complied with and reviewed regularly; - Once the data is no longer needed, the school deletes it, securely destroys it in line with our Records Management policy, or renders it permanently anonymous. - Processed in a way that ensures it is appropriately secure the School implements appropriate technical measures to ensure the security of data and systems for staff and all users.
+Please refer to the Information Security Policy and Online Safety Policy, which incorporates principles around Bring your Own Device (BYOD). - Accountability The School complies with its obligations under data protection laws including the GDPR and can demonstrate this via the measures set out in this policy including: - completing data protection impact assessments (DPIAs) where necessary; integrating data protection into internal documents including this policy, any related policies and privacy notices; regularly training members of staff on all relevant data protection law, including this and any related policies; reviewing and auditing privacy measures and compliance; maintaining and reviewing records of its processing activities for all personal data that it holds; reviewing and ensuring familiarity of policies related to the handling of data; reviewing reasons for data breaches; and ensuring stakeholders manage risks and compliance using the risk register.